asyncapi/modelina/docs/advanced.md

 1. Property names cannot be the same as the data model it belongs to, such as `{"$id": "PropClass", "properties": {"PropClass": {...}}`.
 By default we prepend `reserved`.
 1. Property names cannot be reserved keyword names, such as `return` is reserved in for example TS.
 By default we prepend `reserved`.
 1. Property names cannot contain special characters (including space ` `).
 By default we simply remove the special characters.
-1. If any property is renamed, we must make sure that it does not clash with the already existing property name (say we prepend `number` to the property name when a number is first char).
-By default we prepend `reserved`.
+1. If any property is renamed, we must make sure that it does not clash with the already existing property name (say we prepend `number` to the property name when a number is first character).
+By default we prepend `reserved` if we encounter such a case.

 ## Data model naming format
 Because data model names might not fit the output language, there are multiple naming rules it by default adhere to, to provide full support.